Carlosssr/Predicting-the-Stock-Market-with-Machine-Learning-and-Python/README.md

 - PipFinance
 - Jupyter Notebook

-### Contributors:
-- [Your Name]
-- [Contributor 1]
-- [Contributor 2]

-### License:
-This project is licensed under the [License Name].
-See the LICENSE file for details.

 ### Issues:
 If you encounter any issues or have suggestions for improvement, please open an issue on GitHub.

 ### Acknowledgments:
-- Special thanks to [Acknowledged Person/Resource] for their contributions and guidance.
-- This project builds upon the work of [Related Project/Resource].
+- This project builds upon the work of...

 ### Disclaimer:
 This project is for educational and informational purposes only.
 It does not constitute financial advice.
 Always conduct thorough research and consult with financial professionals before making investment decisions.